Bishop Harry R. Jackson, Jr

-Bishop Jackson serves as Senior Pastor of Hope Christian Church in the Washington, DC area.
-This multi-cultural congregation has two branches, one in the District of Columbia and one in Beltsville, MD.
-He has authored several books including In-laws, Outlaws, and the Functional Family, The Warrior’s Heart, The Way of the Warrior.
-He earned a Bachelor of Arts degree in English from prestigious Williams College and a Masters of Business Administration from Harvard Business School.
-His secular work experience includes positions in several Fortune 500 companies.
+Senior Pastor of Hope Christian Church in the Washington, DC, area, Bishop Jackson oversees a multi-cultural congregation with two branches, one in the District of Columbia and the other in Beltsville, MD.
+His literary works include In-laws, Outlaws, and the Functional Family, The Warrior’s Heart, and The Way of the Warrior.
+Bishop Jackson holds a Bachelor of Arts in English from the esteemed Williams College and a Masters of Business Administration from Harvard Business School.
+Before his religious career, he gained experience in various Fortune 500 companies.

-Hope Christian Church’s mission to help those who are poor and afflicted is demonstrated through its Jeremiah ministry which supplies food, clothing, and financial help to the unfortunate.
-The impact of its ministry to the nations has been demonstrated over the years by music and teaching teams that have led conferences in Germany, England, Nigeria, South Africa, India, and Argentina.
-An example of practical help is shown in how HCC has partnered with a daughter church in South Africa to fund a mobile AIDS medical facility.
-The church’s ministry impact is recognized widely in the area of public policy and societal change.
-Harry has met with many members of Congress, been at the White House numerous times and given countless media interviews that been directed at presenting a biblical worldview to leaders of our city and nation.
+Through its Jeremiah ministry, which offers food, clothing, and financial assistance to the less fortunate, Hope Christian Church demonstrates its commitment to serving the poor and afflicted.
+The church’s impact on the global community is evident through the music and teaching teams that have led conferences in various countries, including Germany, England, Nigeria, South Africa, India, and Argentina.
+Moreover, the church has partnered with a daughter church in South Africa to support a mobile AIDS medical facility, showcasing its practical approach to making a difference.
+Widely recognized for its impact on public policy and societal change, Bishop Harry has met with several members of Congress, visited the White House on numerous occasions, and given countless media interviews, all aimed at presenting a biblical worldview to the leaders of our city and nation.

-As founder and Chairman of the High Impact Leadership Coalition (HILC), Bishop Jackson has declared that the church and its leaders must lead the way to protect America’s moral compass and hear our nation.
-Through Bishop Jackson’s leadership, HILC has become an agent of healing to our nation by educating and empowering churches, community and political leaders.
-Educational summits with leaders around the country empower high impact leaders to make grassroots influence in their communities, states and our nation.
-Because of his work, he has received numerous awards, including the Watchman of the Year Award by the Family Research Council in 2011.
+As the founder and Chairman of the High Impact Leadership Coalition (HILC), Bishop Jackson has emphasized the importance of the church and its leaders in safeguarding America’s moral values and upholding the nation’s principles.
+Through his leadership, HILC has become an influential force for healing in our nation, providing education and empowerment to churches, communities, and political leaders.
+HILC’s educational summits held across the country have enabled high-impact leaders to positively impact their communities, states, and the nation as a whole.
+Bishop Jackson’s work has earned him numerous accolades, including the 2011 Watchman of the Year Award presented by the Family Research Council.

-Bishop Jackson is a leading researcher on the black church.
-High Impact African American Churches, co-authored with George Barna, was nominated in 2005 by the Evangelical Press Association’s Gold Medallion award and received the Silver Medallion award.
-Bishop Jackson was also named one of the top 50 most influential Christians in 2005 by the Christian Post.
+Bishop Jackson is a renowned authority on the black church and has conducted extensive research on the subject.
+In 2005, he co-authored the book High Impact African American Churches with George Barna.
+He was nominated for the Evangelical Press Association’s prestigious Gold Medallion award and ultimately received the Silver Medallion award.
+In addition, Bishop Jackson was recognized by the Christian Post as one of the top 50 most influential Christians in 2005.

-Bishop Jackson has appeared as a guest on The Tavis Smiley Show, Tony Brown’s Journal, The O’Reilly Factor, Britt Hume’s Special Report, National Public Radio, CBS Evening News, BET Evening News, 700 Club, and CBN News.
-He has been featured in articles in The New York Times, Los Angeles Times, The Baltimore Sun, The Washington Times, The Philadelphia Inquirer and The Chicago Defender and many others.
-His books Personal Faith Public Policy and The Truth in Black and White clearly outline the mandate he has pursued to be a voice to this generation.
+Bishop Jackson has been invited to appear as a guest on various national television and radio programs, including The Tavis Smiley Show, Tony Brown’s Journal, The O’Reilly Factor, Britt Hume’s Special Report, National Public Radio, CBS Evening News, BET Evening News, 700 Club, and CBN News.
+His ideas and viewpoints have been featured in articles published in The New York Times, Los Angeles Times, The Baltimore Sun, The Washington Times, The Philadelphia Inquirer, The Chicago Defender, and many other respected publications.
+Bishop Jackson’s books, including Personal Faith Public Policy and The Truth in Black and White, provide a clear insight into his mission of being a voice for this generation.